 Upon completion of the CDL disqualification, a CDL driver may pay PennDot a fee in order to have their CDL restored.

 Why Do I Need a Lawyer?

-With the help and assistance of the right lawyer, you may be able to save your CDL - and your job.
+With the assistance of the right lawyer, you may be able to save your CDL – and your job.
 With appropriate investigation it may be possible to prove your innocence as to the accusation, thereby escaping potential consequences.
-It is all the more likely that a skilled attorney will be able to plea the charges against you down to lesser offenses which have a less significant affect upon your CDL and employment.
+It is all the more likely that a skilled attorney will be able to plea the charges against you down to lesser offenses which have a less significant effect on your CDL and employment.